 “Early detection and intervention is key in helping children to have positive mental health outcomes,” says Patrice Schroeder, Community Relations specialist for 211.
 “Calls to 211 are free and confidential” and answered in English, Spanish and Creole.

-The Mental Health Association of Palm Beach County also has free online screening tools for parents, as well as a helpline.
-Screening survey topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.
+Mental Health America of Palm Beach County has free online screening tools for parents, says Pam Gionfriddo, the former chief executive officer.
+Screening topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.
 If you have questions about your screening, you can call the national office at 800-969-6642.

-“Depression or anxiety can affect any family,” says Pam Gionfriddo, the association’s chief executive officer.
+“Depression or anxiety can affect any family,” she says.
 “We want to help families understand they are not alone.”

-• Pam Gionfriddo, chief executive officer, Mental Health Association of Palm Beach County
+• Pam Gionfriddo, former chief executive officer, Mental Health America of Palm Beach County

 • Renée Layman, chief executive officer, Center for Child Counseling